 Chancellor’s Historically Underrepresented Minority Nonresident Award – This award allows newly enrolled non-Missouri, U.S. citizen or permanent resident students who identify themselves on the UMKC admission application as African American, Hispanic or Native American to pay in-state tuition.

-International applicants must complete the UMKC International Application for Admission in addition to the PharmCAS Application and the UMKC Doctor of Pharmacy Supplemental Application.
+In addition to completing the PharmCAS Application and the UMKC Doctor of Pharmacy Supplemental Application, international applicants must follow the UMKC International Admission Requirements.
 Copies of all materials submitted to the International Student Affairs Office must be sent to the UMKC School of Pharmacy Office of Student Affairs.
-Applicants from countries in which English is not the native language (or if it is one of the official languages but is not necessarily the first language of the majority of the population) are required to present satisfactory Test of English as Foreign Language (TOEFL) scores or International English Language Testing System (IETLS) Scores to satisfy this requirement.
+Applicants from countries in which English is not the native language (or if it is one of the official languages but is not necessarily the first language of the majority of the population) are required to present satisfactory Test of English as Foreign Language (TOEFL) scores or International English Language Testing System (IELTS) Scores to satisfy this requirement.
 Exceptions to this policy: